Premium Bank

 Finally, we developed four user personas (borrowers) who use lender advised journeys for Tier 2 banks to make it clear whom the user journey had been designed for (B2C).

-Our primary focus was a first time buyer who wants to know how much money can he or she afford to borrow, as this would determine what and where they can buy.
-The workflow was mainly based on the following characteristics: persona (who), scenario (when, where, how) and goal (why).
+Our primary focus was a first-time buyer who wants to know how much money can he or she afford to borrow, as this would determine what and where they can buy.
+Furthermore, some popular mortgage advisers in the UK were included to better represent the website’s ideal user base for B2B.

 • research - user personas - borrower 1